grafana/shared-workflows/actions/setup-jrsonnet/README.md

-# Setup Jrsonnet
+# Setup jrsonnet

-Setup Jrsonnet cli and add it to the PATH, this action will pull the binary from GitHub releases and store it in cache for the next run.
+Setup jrsonnet CLI and add it to the PATH, this action will pull the binary from GitHub releases and store it in cache for the next run.

 ## Example